 This shows that in the case of having parents who are foreign nationals and work for the embassy or consulate in Canada of their home country, you are denied Jus Soli and must apply to obtain your citizenship through naturalization like any immigrant to Canada.
 And it also shows that having been issued a passport is not necessarily legal proof of citizenship.

 In other words, in the case of diplomats, who your parents are matters even if you are born in Canada.
-However, if your parents were temporary residents or even illegal residents when you were born in Canada, you are considered a Canadian citizen.
+However, if your parents were temporary residents or even illegal residents born in Canada, you are considered a Canadian citizen.